processone/docs.ejabberd.im/content/admin/guide/managing.md

 	interactive commands.

-If there is an `ejabberd` server running in the system, `ejabberdctl` shows the `ejabberdctl commands` described bellow and all the `ejabberd commands` available in that server (see [List of ejabberd Commands](#list-of-ejabberd-commands)).
+If there is an `ejabberd` server running in the system, `ejabberdctl` shows the `ejabberdctl commands` described below and all the `ejabberd commands` available in that server (see [List of ejabberd Commands](#list-of-ejabberd-commands)).